Henri-Nannen-Schule

 The Henri-Nannen-Schule, formerly Hamburger Journalistenschule, is the journalist school of Europe's largest publishing house, Gruner + Jahr (Brigitte, GEO, Stern), German weekly Die Zeit and national news magazine Der Spiegel.
 Its seat is Hamburg and it is considered one of the best schools of journalism in Germany, along with the German School of Journalism (Deutsche Journalistenschule) in Munich.

 History

 The Henri-Nannen-Schule was founded in 1978 on initiative of the late Henri Nannen, founding editor of the German news magazine Stern.
 Wolf Schneider, a renowned journalist, later language style critic and author, became its first director.
 Since 2007, the post has been held by Andreas Wolfers.

+In 2020, Distributed Denial of Secrets (DDoSecrets) published a copy of the Bahamas corporate registry.
+DDoSecrets partnered with European Investigative Collaborations and the Henri-Nannen-Schule journalism school to create the Tax Evader Radar, a project to review the dataset of almost one million documents.
+The project exposed the offshore holdings of prominent Germans, the tax activities of ExxonMobil, as well as offshore business entities belonging to the DeVos and Prince families.

 Education

 The Henri-Nannen-Schule offers aspiring and experienced journalists a broad 18 months education encompassing magazine, newspaper, online, radio and television.
-Its curriculum consists of both four internships at major media outlets organised by the school (9 months) and seminars (8 months) given by experienced journalists with varying specialities – including politics, arts and culture, religion, science, education, business and economics, investigative reporting, national and international affairs.
-All of them are preeminent in their fields, and many have won numerous journalism awards.
+Its curriculum consists of both four internships at major media outlets organised by the school (nine months) and seminars (eight months) given by experienced and award-winning journalists with varying specialities such as politics, arts and culture, religion, science, education, business and economics, investigative reporting, national and international affairs.